 Should You Decant Marsala Wine?

-Yes, decanting Marsala is useful.
-It lets the wine release all its aromas.
+Decanting Marsala is absolutely useful.
+It helps the wine release all its delicate aromas.
 For old wines, it also helps get rid of sediment that might be present in the bottle.

 How to Store Marsala Wine